pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

 represent the services that the `RelayMiner` will offer to the Pocket network through the configured proxies and their corresponding services to where the requests will be forwarded to.

+Each suppliers entry's `name` must reflect the on-chain `Service.Id` the supplier staked for and the `hosts` list must contain the same endpoints hosts that the supplier advertised when staking for that service.

 At least one supplier is required for the `RelayMiner` to be functional.